 After stroke occurs, adequate nutrition is an essential part of clinical care.
 Malnutrition is frequently observed after a stroke has occurred, and while roughly 20% of patients with acute stroke have been found malnourished on admission, other studies have shown that between 56% and 61% develop malnutrition at some point during hospital stays of > 3 weeks.
 In the FOOD Trial Collaboration, poor nutritional status was associated with worse outcomes at 6 months poststroke.

-Patients who have had a stroke should have an assessment of their swallowing ability before resuming eating or drinking.
+Patients who have had a stroke should have an assessment by a speech therapist of their swallowing ability before resuming eating or drinking.
 One study found that between 42% and 67% of stroke patients have dysphagia.
-If they cannot take food and fluids orally, they should receive enteral feedings using a nasogastric, nasoduodenal, or PEG tube to maintain hydration and nutrition while undergoing efforts to restore swallowing.
-Typically, adequate swallowing mechanics return within the first 2 weeks post-stroke.
+If they cannot take food and fluids orally, they should receive enteral feedings using a nasogastric, nasoduodenal, or percutaneous endoscopic gastrostomy tube to maintain hydration and nutrition while undergoing efforts to restore swallowing.
+Typically, adequate swallowing mechanics return within the first 2 weeks poststroke.
 Nutritional supplements do not appear to be necessary or beneficial in these patients, unless required for an indication other than stroke.
-In undernourished stroke patients however, protein-calorie-micronutrient supplement combinations significantly improved motor function and allowed a significantly higher proportion of patients to return home, when compared with those not given supplements.
+In undernourished stroke patients, however, protein-calorie-micronutrient supplement combinations significantly improved motor function and allowed a significantly higher proportion of patients to return home, when compared with those not given supplements.

-Apart from dysphagia, reduced level of consciousness, poor oral hygiene, depression, reduced mobility, arm or facial weakness, and post-stroke depression can all influence food intake and nutritional status.
-However, the use of serum proteins (e.g., albumin) are not reliable indicators of nutritional status because it is unclear whether these decrease due to malnutrition or inflammation.
+Apart from dysphagia, reduced level of consciousness, poor oral hygiene, depression, reduced mobility, arm or facial weakness, and poststroke depression can all influence food intake and nutritional status.
+However, the measurement of serum proteins (e.g., albumin) is not a reliable indicator of nutritional status because it is unclear whether these decrease due to malnutrition or inflammation.

 Although (as noted above) obesity is a risk factor for stroke, paradoxically, being overweight or obese is associated with significantly lower mortality 5 to 10 years after stroke than being either normal weight or overweight.
 This does not imply a health benefit of obesity so much as a higher morbidity that comes from the negative long-term effects of a stroke and their impact on appetite and food intake.